How line item delivery is paced

 If your network is enabled to use expected traffic shape in pacing (see the section above), the ad server also takes hints from past delivery patterns when determining how many times to serve a line item in a given time window.

 For networks that are enabled to use expected traffic shape in pacing, OSI will take the traffic-shaped ad server goals into account and will represent a more accurate measure of delivery status.
-Still, always make sure that you check the forecast for a line item before making any delivery changes.
+Still, always be sure to check the forecast for a line item before making any delivery changes.

 During the final six hours of a fixed-goal line item that hasn't yet reached its goals, DFP begins adjusting the PID controller to ensure that the goal is met.
 In the last hour, a line item that still needs to deliver impressions will function as if it were set to deliver as fast as possible.